olihawkins/penguin-models/readme.md

 analysis.run()
 ```

 This will load the data, train the models, and create the plots in the `plots` directory.
-There in an `index.html` file in the `plots` directory that shows all of the plots in an annotated webpage.
+There is an `index.html` file in the `plots` directory that shows all of the plots in an annotated webpage.

 ## Style